 As with all aspects of private flight planning, ask in advance.

-Do private passengers have a say on flight plans and routing?
 "Flight plans on private jets are highly customizable, within air-traffic limitations," says Tivnan.
 "Working in advance with your flight coordinator, you can arrange your ideal flight plan.
 You can make one stop or hit several on your route.
 You can stop nearly anywhere, for anything, from a few hours to as long as you need," he says.
 "You can follow the great view of, say, Chicago or the Grand Canyon.
 You can stop where you have to, or want to, for a meeting, event, shopping, dinner, a concert, a game," he says, adding, "Your jet consultant will let you know if your requested plans start costing you significantly more."

-Who decides the food and drink on a private flight?
 "Inflight dining is the client's call," says Tivnan.
 "Many passengers really have fun with it."
 Magellan Jets (and other flight charter companies) send passengers extensive menus in advance.
 Private jet caterers are top-notch, and choices are vast.
 You'll have options like sushi, steak, gourmet pizza and burgers, lox and bagels, fresh seafood, salads, pasta, you name it.
 Preferences such as vegetarian or organic menus are accommodated.

 Flights can also be catered by restaurants within driving range of your departure airport.
 Cooking facilities on planes may be limited to reheating, so dishes that travel well are usually best.